What Are Dzi Beads? Understanding the Dzi Beads Meaning

 A Dzi bead from Tibet is classically made of Tibetan agate, typically a banded variety.
 However, some are made of carnelian instead, though those are less common.
 Dzi beads may feature a piece of agate with very even colouring.
 However, some show swirls of colour, as agate can have variances.

 At times, you may see red dots across the agate surface of a Dzi bead.
-Generally, these occur in areas where the agate is closer to white and usually indicate the presence of iron in the agate.
-These “blood spots” are often highly desirable, as they’re rarer than Dzi beads themselves.
-The significance of ‘blood spots’ on Dzi beads lies in their rarity and unique aesthetic, which makes them highly sought after by collectors.
+Generally, these occur in areas where the agate is closer to white and usually indicate the presence of iron.
+These are called blood spots and are often highly desirable, as they’re rarer than Dzi beads themselves.
+The significance of the blood spots on Dzi beads lies in their rarity and unique aesthetic, which makes them highly sought after by collectors.
 Additionally, these materials are often believed to possess healing properties.

 Authentic Dzi agate beads are exceptionally rare.
+Authentic DZI beads are typically very smooth and can be worth tens of thousands of dollars, while replicas often have noticeable imperfections or unusual designs.
+DZI beads are often identified by their unique patterns and markings, which are difficult to replicate accurately in fakes.
 Additionally, even when a Dzi stone bead is found that seems to meet the criteria, it’s carefully scrutinized before it’s deemed genuine.
 Like many valuable jewelry pieces or stones, fakes are incredibly common in the world of Dzi beads, which is why caution is exercised before most experts formally declare one’s authenticity.
+Their price reflects their collectible nature, and collectors may purchase these valuable items and are encouraged to share information about lower prices or reviews to help others assess the quality of a Dzi bead.
+Each Dzi bead is treated as a unique item, and product reviews and star ratings are often calculated individually.

 How Are Authentic Dzi Beads Made?